cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 This will only work if your sequences are short enough (less than 200 nucleotides).
-A good alternative is the rmcoffee mode that will run Muscle, Probcons4RNA and MAfft and then use the secondary structures predicted by RNApfold:
+A good alternative is the rmcoffee mode that will run Muscle, Probcons4RNA and Mafft and then use the secondary structures predicted by RNApfold:

 ::

-  $$: t_coffee sample_rnaseq1.fasta -mode mrcoffee
+  $$: t_coffee sample_rnaseq1.fasta -mode rmcoffee

-If you want to decide yourself which methods should be combined by R-Coffee, run:
+If you want to select yourself which methods should be combined by R-Coffee, run:

 ::